Bike touring with special dietary needs: Ride well, eat well

 Cuba: Bicycling to Havana

-Vegan: Lunches and dinners are centered around seafood, beef, chicken or pork.
+Vegan/Vegetarian: Lunches and dinners are centered around seafood, beef, chicken or pork.
+While many meals include rice and beans, they are sometimes flavored with bacon, lard or pork, so be sure to ask.
 Vegans will do best if they bring their own protein sources.
-While many meals include rice and beans, they are sometimes flavored with bacon, lard or pork, so be sure to ask.
+Vegetarians who eat eggs (available at most breakfasts), cheese and seafood will have plenty of options.
+Vegetarians who don't eat seafood may want to consider bringing their own protein sources.

 Cuba: Bicycling to Havana Feb.
 15-23, 2026